cloudant/sync-android/doc/index-querying.md

 //   Viva la Vida
 ```

-Note that `FieldIndexFunction` doesn't transform the values, so queries
+Note that `FieldIndexer` doesn't transform the values, so queries
 need to use the exact term and case (e.g., you can't use "coldplay" or
 "cold").